UNCLASSIFIED (U)

 9 FAM 402.2-2(B) (U) Temporary Visitors

 a.
-(U) Factors to be used in determining entitlement to Temporary Visitor Classification are as follows:
+(U) Factors to be used in determining eligibility for Temporary Visitor Classification are as follows:

-(1) (U) In determining whether visa applicants are entitled to temporary visitor classification, you must assess whether the applicants:
+(1) (U) In determining whether visa applicants are eligible for temporary visitor classification, you must assess whether the applicants:

 (a) (U) Have a residence in a foreign country, which they do not intend to abandon;